Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 Customers can purchase a new phone or bring a compatible Apple or Android device to Visible.
 The service has made a lot of progress when it comes to phone options since it launched in 2018.

-You can use the compatibility checker on Visible’s website to see if your phone will work.
+You can use Visible’s phone compatibility checker to see if your device will work.

 I switched to Visible at a time when I needed a new phone, so I ended up purchasing a device from the carrier.